Shukra: Epics and Puranas

-In Hinduism, Shukra is one of the sons of Bhrigu, one of the Saptarshis.
-He was the guru of the asuras and is also referred to as Shukracharya or Asuracharya in various Hindu texts.
-In another account found in the Mahabharata, Shukra divided himself into two, one half became the fount of knowledge for the devas (gods) and the other half became the knowledge source of the asuras (demons).
+Ushanas is regarded as scion of his clan, noted as a renowned yogi endowed with extraordinary magical powers (siddhi).
+According to the Shanti Parva of the Mahabharata, he used these powers to enter Kubera, lord of the yakshas and ruler of Alaka, depriving him of both his wealth and freedom.
+Kubera appealed to Shiva, who, enraged, seized his trident.
+Perceiving the danger, Ushanas used his yogic powers to position himself upon its tip.
+Shiva bent the trident with his hand, giving rise to his bow, Pinaka, then swallowed Ushanas.
+Shiva entered the waters, where he remained absorbed in austerities for millions of years, while Ushanas, residing within his body, had grown in power through the ascetic energy it generated.
+After completing Shiva's penance, Ushanas, seeking release, wandered within Shiva's body, singing hymns in his praise.
+Shiva had sealed all bodily openings except the seminal passage and instructed him to emerge through it.
+For this reason, Ushanas came to be known as Shukra, a name signifying both "bright" and "semen."
+Witnessing Shukra emerge radiant with the power accumulated through his penance, Shiva became enraged and sought to destroy him.
+His wife, Uma, intervened, however, and Shiva relented, allowing Shukra to continue on his destined course.
+In this version of the narrative, Shukra is also regarded as a son of Uma.
+Variants of this myth exist in different Puranas.
+In the Shiva Purana, Shiva swallows Shukra during a war between the gods and the asura Andhaka to prevent Shukra from reviving the dead army of the asuras.
+In this narrative, Shukra emerges out Shiva's body as his semen without Shiva's guidance and Shiva, who is amused, blesses him instead of trying to kill him.

 Shukra, in the Puranas, is blessed by Shiva with Sanjeevini Vidhya after performing tapas to propitiate Shiva.
 Sanjeevini Vidhya is the knowledge of raising the dead back to life, which he used from time to time to restore life to the asuras.
 Later, this knowledge was sought by the devas and was ultimately gained by them.

 Vamana, the dwarf avatar of Vishnu, requests the asura king Mahabali for three steps of land.
 Mahabali acceded to the request and as was the practice, took up the kamandalu to pour water to symbolically signify the donation to Vamana.
 When Shukra, the asuras' guru, had realised Vamana's true identity, he tried to prevent the flow of water from the kamandalu by blocking the spout, Vamana pierced the spout with a stick, blinded Shukra.

 Shukra's mother was Kavyamata, whilst Shukra's wives were the goddesses Urjasvati, Jayanti, and Sataparva.
 Sometimes, Urjjasvati and Jayanti are considered to be one goddess.
 With her, Shukra produced many children, including Queen Devayani.
 Sataparva was childless.

 In the Mahabharata, Shukracharya is mentioned as one of the mentors of Bhishma, having taught him political science in his youth.